santuario/umba-example/README.md

 ### 3. Choose *n-gram* or *n-char* approximation for vectorizing

-In this step, raw text data was transformed into feature vectors and new features was created using the existing dataset.
-The following ideas was implemented in order to obtain relevant features from our dataset.
+In this step, raw text data was transformed into feature vectors and new features were created using the existing dataset.
+The following ideas were implemented in order to obtain relevant features from our dataset.

 * Count Vectors as features
 * TF-IDF Vectors as features